 Another reputable option is Green Gobbler, known for its plant-based formulas.
 It’s designed to clear clogs while being gentle on plumbing systems and non-toxic to aquatic life.
 Studies indicate its active ingredients are biodegradable, minimizing environmental impact.

 When selecting these brands, verify their certifications, such as the EPA Safer Choice label, which confirms adherence to stringent safety and environmental standards.
-By choosing green brands, you’re not just cleaning a drain—you’re taking a step towards a healthier, more sustainable home.

 - Use a Drain Screen: Install drain screens to catch hair, food particles, and other debris.
 Studies show that physical barriers can reduce the likelihood of clogs by up to 50%.